viper-010/Python_YT/05-Comments-and-Print/Tutorial.md

 ### 1. object(s):
 - What you want to print
+- Things to print
 - You can print one or multiple objects (strings, numbers, variables, etc.)
+- Any object, and as many as you like.
+Will be converted to string before printed

 #### Example
 ```python